To inspire action for greater justice and sustainability

 Daniel A. Mazmanian, Senior Fellow, is a Professor of Public Policy in the Price School of Public Policy at the University of Southern California.
 He was formerly Dean of the the USC school, Dean of the School of Natural Resources and Environment at the University of Michigan, and a faculty member at Pomona College and Claremont Graduate University.
 He has been actively involved in the Institute's projects since the early 1980s.

 Rick Caughman, Art Director, is an artist and graphic designer based in Ontario, California, 35 miles east of Los Angeles.
 Caughman is a graduate of Art Center College of Design.
 His commercial practice includes airport and public transit agencies and companies in California's food and computer industries.
 He is an active and well-recognized member of the art community that surrounds the university town of Claremont.

-Emily Caughman, Research Fellow, has degrees in economics and communication from the University of California, Santa Barbara.
+Emily Caughman, Associate Fellow, has degrees in economics and communication from the University of California, Santa Barbara.

 Lawrence W. Stewart, 1936-2016.
 A Trustee and Treasurer.